Mickey Pruitt

-Mickey Pruitt (born January 10, 1965) is an American former professional football linebacker in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys, winning a Super Bowl ring with the Cowboys in Super Bowl XXVII over the Buffalo Bills.
+Mickey Pruitt (born January 10, 1965) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys, winning a Super Bowl ring with the Cowboys in Super Bowl XXVII over the Buffalo Bills.
+He played college football for the Colorado Buffaloes.

 Early life

 Pruitt attended Chicago's Paul Robeson High School, where his father George was an assistant football coach.
 He played as a running back and free safety.
 He also played at wide receiver.

 In his senior season, he rushed for over 1,000 yards, scored 18 touchdowns and made 7 interceptions.
 He was part of a team that had 14 of the 26 players playing both ways, while finishing second in the state of Illinois, the best showing ever by a Public League team.

 He finished his high school career with more than 2,000 rushing yards and 32 touchdowns.
 He was named All-state once and All-city twice.
 He also practiced basketball.